fenago/deep-learning-time-series-forecasting/chapter_11/Lab8.md

 ```

-Now that we have a robust framework for grid searching ETS model hyperparameters, let’s
+Now that we have a robust framework for grid searching ETS model hyperparameters, let's
 test it out on a suite of standard univariate time series datasets.
 The datasets were chosen for
 demonstration purposes; I am not suggesting that an ETS model is the best approach for each
 dataset, and perhaps an SARIMA or something else would be more appropriate in some cases.